zoowprime/betterdiscord/README.md

-# betterdiscord
+# BetterDiscord Themes & Plugins by zow.py
-A collection of custom BetterDiscord themes and plugins.
-Enhance your Discord experience with unique designs, smooth glass effects, and functional plugins — all crafted with style and performance in mind.
+Enhance your Discord experience with custom themes and functional plugins crafted for style, clarity, and performance.
+All creations here are designed for BetterDiscord and are free to use.